Beta test your app with users to get invaluable early feedback

 Why it works

 Testing your app with users gives you the opportunity to fix any technical or user experience issues before you release it widely.
 You can then be confident about releasing the best version of your app to the rest of your users.
-Feedback from your test users won’t affect your app’s public rating.
+Feedback from your test users won't affect your app's public rating.
+Targeting specific countries also allows you to, for example, beta test in a country you're about to launch in, while users in other countries receive your production app.

 - Make sure users can join the tests.
 Your testers will need to have a Google account (@gmail.com) or a G Suite account to join a test.